 The rate must be the same for each member (each person counts as one member in the family).
 Put a statement in the rate schedule that the premium is capped at three children under age 21 for a particular family (per Fair Health Insurance Premium rating requirements under section 2701 of the PHS Act and 45 CFR §147.102).
 If Undergraduates and Graduates have identical benefit designs and are issued under the same school policy, the rates must be the same.

-Note: Although HHS Notice of Benefit and Payment Parameters for 2017 states that a health insurance issuer that offers student health insurance coverage may establish one or more separate risk pools for an institution of higher education, if the distinction between or among groups of students (or dependents of students) who form the risk pool is based on a bona fide school-related classification and not based on a health factor (as described in 45 CFR §146.121), it does not change the 2013 final market rule as outlined in CMS-9972-F page 13424.
+Note: Although HHS Notice of Benefit and Payment Parameters for 2017 states that a health insurance issuer that offers student health insurance coverage may establish one or more separate risk pools for an institution of higher education if the distinction between or among groups of students (or dependents of students) who form the risk pool is based on a bona fide school-related classification and not based on a health factor (as described in 45 CFR §146.121), it does not change the 2013 final market rule as outlined in CMS-9972-F page 13424.
 Furthermore, page 45 of the HHS Notice of Benefit and Payment Parameters for 2017 states: We note that nothing prevents a State from requiring broader risk pooling with respect to student health insurance coverage than provided for in this final rule (for example, requiring each student health insurance issuer to establish one risk pool comprised of its entire student health insurance book of business).

 Provide an illustrative example and rule to determine how your rates are applied (per month, per quarter, per semester, or per day).
 The rates applied must be equivalent to the same per member per month rate for any enrollee except that rates are charged to no more than the three oldest covered children under 21 for a family coverage.